Skip to content Skip to footer

 • Ample storage

-• Drying are for both hanging and flat drying
+• Drying area for both hanging and flat drying

-Even though it is a working room there is no reason why it can’t be attractive and functional at the same time.
-Before getting started on that long-awaited renovation, let’s go over what should be included and considered in your laundry room design that guarantees it will be a space that serves multiple purposes and gives you the benefits you need.
+Even though it is a working room, there is no reason why it can’t be attractive and functional at the same time.
+Before getting started on that long-awaited renovation, let’s go over what should be included and considered in your laundry room design to guarantee it will be a space that serves multiple purposes and gives you the benefits you need.

 Location

 Upstairs or downstairs?
-This is a good question and one that deserves some serious consideration and comparison.
-Will you be more likely to do other things downstairs, like being in the kitchen, while doing your laundry?
-If the answer is yes then it would probably be best to have it there so you can check on it and change out the loads.
+This is a good question that deserves serious consideration and comparison.
+Will you be more likely to do other things downstairs, like being in the kitchen while doing your laundry?
+If the answer is yes, it would probably be best to have it there so you can check on it and change the loads.
 Are the kids more likely to bring their dirty clothes to the laundry room if it is conveniently near their bedroom?
-If so it might help avoid messy clothes piles if it’s located upstairs.
-There are pros and cons to both and ultimately it will be up to you which one will work best for your lifestyle.
-Some have also recommended doing two laundry rooms which are other great options especially if you are a large family.
+If so, it might help avoid messy clothes piles if it’s located upstairs.
+There are pros and cons to both, and ultimately, it will be up to you which one will work best for your lifestyle.
+Some have also recommended doing two laundry rooms, which are other great options, especially if you are a large family.

 Sink

-Many laundry room designs are including a sink because of all the added benefits.
-If you have the ability to upgrade your laundry room with a sink it can be a great move to do it.
-Having a sink nearby makes it easier to hand wash those delicate items, or scrub out or soak the difficult stains like grass, dirt, and grease.
-Placing the sink to the left of your washing machine will also make it easier to directly transfer soaking laundry without making a mess or dripping water.
+Many laundry room designs include a sink because of all the added benefits.
+If you can upgrade your laundry room with a sink it can be a great move to do it.
+Having a sink nearby makes it easier to hand wash those delicate items or scrub out or soak the difficult stains like grass, dirt, and grease.
+Placing the sink to the left of your washing machine will make it easier to directly transfer soaking laundry without making a mess or dripping water.
 Watering your plants or cleaning up after a craft session is also a breeze.
 Incorporating a sink into your laundry room will enable you to take care of the little messes quickly and easily.
-If you are limited on space just keep a cover for your sink handy and simply cover it up when not in use.
-A sink can become a vital part in your laundry room routine and also make your life a whole lot easier when dealing with those tough stains and excess dirt.
+If you are limited on space just keep a cover for your sink handy and cover it up when not in use.
+A sink can become a vital part of your laundry room routine and also make your life a whole lot easier when dealing with those tough stains and excess dirt.
 Read more tips and ideas from HGTV here.

 Flooring

-Since the laundry room can have the potential of encountering moisture either through dripping clothes that are laid there to be washed or a leak in the machine, waterproof flooring is a must.
+Since the laundry room can potentially encounter moisture, either from dripping clothes laid there to be washed or from a leak in the machine, waterproof flooring is a must.

-Besides moisture resistant, here is a list of things to keep in mind when choosing flooring material:
+Besides moisture resistance, here is a list of things to keep in mind when choosing flooring material:

 • Stain-resistant since a lot of dirt will make its way around this room

-• Impact-resistant due to the high traffic and scratches left from appliances if they move
+• Impact-resistant due to the high traffic and scratches left by appliances if they move

-• Durable so it will last outlast the appliances
+• Durable, so it will outlast the appliances

 • Easy maintenance for you

-One of the best and most popular options is ceramic tile because it is durable and comes in many beautiful designs that will last.
-There are several options when choosing which one is best suited for you such as natural finishes and chemical resistance.
-There should also be some thought given to the actual floor space available to you as it is inevitable for laundry baskets to sit there while waiting to be washed.
-Having sufficient space to move around matters as no one enjoys being in a crowded space.
-Taking the time to map out your needs will ensure that you get exactly what’s right for your family.
+One of the best and most popular options is ceramic tile because it is durable and has many beautiful designs that will last.
+There are several options when choosing which one is best suited for you, such as natural finishes and chemical resistance.
+There should also be some thought given to the actual floor space available to you as it is inevitable for laundry baskets to sit there while waiting to be washed and having sufficient space to move around matters as no one enjoys being in a crowded space.
+Taking the time to map out your needs will ensure you get exactly what’s right for your family.

 Lighting

-This is often overlooked in the design phase of the laundry room but is important.
-If the area is located in a space without a window or merely in an oversized closet, lighting can be limited making it hard to see the stains or rips.
-While natural light is the best option it is not always possible so what other choices provide the best lighting for you?
+This is often overlooked in the laundry room design phase but is important.
+If the area is located in a space without a window or merely in an oversized closet, lighting can be limited, making it hard to see the stains or rips.
+While natural light is the best option, it is not always possible, so what other choices provide the best lighting for you?

 • Under-cabinet lighting